 Internships

 Through our internship program, the Center for Puerto Rican Studies (CENTRO) offers students valuable, real-world work experience.
 This unpaid internship provides participants with the opportunity to explore careers in research, media, communications, arts and culture, archiving and library science, and community outreach.
-Upon successful completion of the program, CENTRO will provide you a certificate of completion and graduation cord.
+Upon successful completion of the program, CENTRO will provide you with a certificate of completion and graduation cord.
 Explore our available internship positions below.

-Summer 2025 Internship Opportunities:
+Spring 2026 Internship Opportunities:

 Diasporican Art in Motion (DAM) Research Intern